You are currently viewing Canadian permanent resident and Canadian Citizen: What’s the Difference

 CategoryPermanent ResidentCanadian Citizen

-Live/work/study in Canada✔ Yes✔ Yes
+Live, work, study in Canada✔ Yes✔ Yes

-Access healthcare & social benefits✔ Yes✔ Yes
+Healthcare & social benefits✔ Yes✔ Yes

 Vote in elections✘ No✔ Yes